- 12 May 2025

 - PDF

-The Network Security SDK is among the latest additions to OneSpan Mobile Security Suite.
+The Network Security SDK is part of this latest addition.
 This client SDK detects whether the mobile device on which a mobile banking app resides is connected to an insecure network or is actively using a VPN connection.

 Features of the SDK